 Osteospermum (African daisies) can stay green all winter if you prepare them well.
-Osteospermum are hardy plants that look great all year round.
-While they will only have a few flowers over winter they will be covering with flowers in spring if you deadhead, fertilize in spring and surround them with bark mulch.
+They are hardy plants that look great all year round.
+While they will only have a few flowers over winter they will be covering with flowers in spring if you deadhead the plant, fertilize them at the start of spring and surround them with bark mulch.

 This article will explore all you need to know about caring for osteospermum over winter and how to get them ready for the cold weather.